jkhurdan/A11yTraining/WebContent/AriaLandmarks.md

 ## Common Mistakes
 ### Not labeling landmarks
-A very common mistake we see, is not providig an ARIA lable to your sections.
+A very common mistake we see, is not providing an ARIA label to your sections.
 This results in the screen reader listing:
   * Navigation
-  * Navgition
+  * Navigation
   * Complimentary Region
   * Complimentary Region
   * Complimentary Region